Skip to main content

 Technical Analysis

-CVE-2025-11509 is a SQL injection vulnerability identified in the code-projects E-Commerce Website version 1.0, specifically within the /pages/product_add.php script.
-The vulnerability arises from improper sanitization of the prod_name parameter, which is used in SQL queries without adequate validation or parameterization.
-This allows an attacker to inject malicious SQL code remotely, without requiring authentication or user interaction, to manipulate the backend database.
-Potential exploitation can lead to unauthorized data disclosure, data modification, or even complete compromise of the database server.
-The CVSS 4.0 score of 5.3 reflects a medium severity, considering the attack vector is network-based with low complexity and no privileges required, but with limited impact on confidentiality, integrity, and availability.
-Although no active exploits have been reported, the public availability of exploit code increases the likelihood of future attacks.
+CVE-2025-11509 is a SQL injection vulnerability identified in version 1.0 of the code-projects E-Commerce Website, specifically within the /pages/product_add.php script.
+The vulnerability arises from improper sanitization of the prod_name parameter, which allows an attacker to inject malicious SQL code remotely without requiring authentication or user interaction.
+This flaw enables attackers to manipulate backend database queries, potentially leading to unauthorized data retrieval, data modification, or even complete database compromise depending on the database privileges.
+The vulnerability has been assigned a CVSS 4.0 score of 5.3, indicating a medium severity level.
+The attack vector is network-based with low attack complexity, no privileges required, and no user interaction needed.
+The impact on confidentiality, integrity, and availability is low to limited but still significant for sensitive e-commerce data.
+Although no known exploits have been observed in the wild, the public availability of exploit code increases the likelihood of exploitation attempts.
 The vulnerability affects only version 1.0 of the product, and no official patches have been linked yet.
-The lack of secure coding practices in handling SQL queries is the root cause, emphasizing the need for secure development lifecycle adherence.
+The lack of input validation and use of unsafe SQL query construction methods are the root causes.
+This vulnerability highlights the importance of secure coding practices such as parameterized queries and rigorous input validation in web applications handling sensitive data.

 Potential Impact